 - Balances hormones: Shirodhara can help balance the endocrine system, leading to improved hormonal balance and reduced symptoms of hormonal imbalances.

-- Enhances hair and scalp health: The warm oil used in shirodhara can help nourish the scalp and hair, improving overall hair health and appearance.
+- Enhances hair and scalp health: The warm oil used in Shirodhara can help nourish the scalp and hair, improving overall hair health and appearance.

 Why is Shirodhara fair to your body:

 Shirodhara stimulates and massages the pineal gland.
-Shirodhara induces Autonomous Sensory Meridian Response (ASMR), a euphoric experience characterised by a tingling sensation on the skin that typically starts on the scalp and moves down the back of the neck and upper spine.
+Shirodhara induces Autonomous Sensory Meridian Response (ASMR), a euphoric experience characterized by a tingling sensation on the skin that typically starts on the scalp and moves down the back of the neck and upper spine.
 ASMR causes relaxation and promotes balance and harmony in the body.
 It works by stimulating the Third Eye Chakra and the Crown Chakra.

 All types of psychological and mental disorders can benefit from shirodhara.
 By promoting relaxation and boosting serotonin release in the brain, it lowers stress.
 It causes head sensations that travel to the brain via the superficial nerves and promote peace and relaxation.
 More serotonin is secreted in the brain as a result of this serenity and relaxation, which eases sadness and lowers mental tension.